 - what does need to be included in the maximum net asset value test?

 - what are the compliance traps?

 - what are the implications of choosing some concessions over others?

 This was also presented by Ron Jorgensen on 21 Octobe 2006 at the Tasmanian State Convention.

-Ron Jorgensen, CTA, is a Partner at Rigby Cooke Lawyers.
-Ron principally consults on Commonwealth and state tax laws, tax dispute resolution and compliance enforcements, and specialises in trusts and trust disputes, succession and asset protection, business and investment structuring and tax-sensitive commercial and property transactions.
-Ron is an Accredited Specialist in Tax Law, a member of the Law Institute of Victoria and a respected technical writer and presenter.
-Ron is a fierce advocate for taxpayers.
-Current at 04 August 2016
+Ron Jorgensen, CTA, principally consults on Commonwealth and State tax laws, tax dispute resolution and compliance enforcement.
+Ron specialises in trusts and trust disputes, succession and asset protection, business and investment structuring and tax sensitive commercial and property transactions.
+Ron is an Accredited Specialist Tax Law and member of the Tax Law Advisory Committee with the Law Institute of Victoria.
+He is a member of the